Enoch Sontonga

 Enoch Mankayi Sontonga (c.
 1873 – 18 April 1905) was a South African composer, who is best known for writing the Xhosa hymn "Nkosi Sikelel' iAfrika" ("God Bless Africa"), which, in abbreviated version, has been sung as the first half of the national anthem of South Africa since 1994.
 Previously, it had been the official anthem of the African National Congress since 1925.
-This song was first adopted by Tanzania (Then Tanganyika) as her national anthem in 1961 when she got her independence from Great Britain, translated it in Swahili.
-In 1964 Zambia also adopted it as its national anthem followed by Botswana and Zimbabwe (who translated into Shona "Ishe Komborera Afrika" from 1980 until 1994.
-South Africa took it as its National Anthem in 1994 after independence.
+This song was first adopted by Tanganyika as the national anthem, as a translated Swahili version, in 1961 following independence from Great Britain.
+In 1964, Zambia also adopted it as its national anthem, followed by Botswana and Zimbabwe (who translated into Shona, "Ishe Komborera Afrika") from 1980 until 1994.
+South Africa adopted it as its national anthem in 1994.

 Early life and education

 Sontonga, a Xhosa, was born in the city of Uitenhage in the Eastern Cape Colony.
 He trained as a teacher at the Lovedale Institution and subsequently worked as a teacher and choirmaster at the Methodist Mission school in Nancefield, near Johannesburg for eight years.